Guide to insurance for fitness professionals

 In this short guide, we have touched on some of the many insurance covers available to fitness professionals in the UK.

-Markel offer specialist insurance for fitness professionals and fitness instructors from as little as £5 a month, with the option to spread the cost of your policy over 10 interest free instalments.
+Markel offer specialist insurance for fitness professionals and fitness instructors from £5 a month, with the option to spread the cost of your policy over 10 interest free instalments.

 Get an online quote now or, if you'd like help arranging your insurance, call us free on 0800 640 6600 today.